-SHORT TRACK SPEED SKATING SPORT RULES
+SHORT TRACK SPEED SKATING SPORT RULES Special Olympics

-- 6.1.1 All skaters shall start a race with both skates behind the start line. - 6.1.2 A speed skater shall finish the race when the blade of one of his/her skates first crosses the finish line after completing the appropriate number of laps in the race. - 6.1.3 The starter shall give each skater a chance to do his/her best by: - 6.1.3.1 Giving the skaters ample time to settle down and assume a balanced position after taking their marks. - 6.1.3.2 Starting the sequence over if any skater is off-balance. - 6.1.3.3 Not holding the skaters too long after the set signal. - 6.1.3.4 Always using the starting commands and signals: - 6.1.3.4.1 "Go to the start" (skaters step to start line and place skaters behind the start line), - 6.1.3.4.2 "Ready" (skaters get down into start position), - 6.1.3.4.3 Signal the start of the race with the firing of a start pistol. - 6.1.3.4.4 If a skater is interfered with and falls before the last block of the first curve after the starting line, the skaters shall be called back to make a new start.
-The decision whether the interference is an offence according to the Racing Rules is a decision of the Referee. - 6.1.3.5 Use the following starting commands and signals with hearing impaired skaters: - 6.1.3.5.1 "Go to the Start" (skaters step to start line and place skates behind line after starter points to the line), - 6.1.3.5.2 "Ready" (skaters get down into start position as starter raises hand), - 6.1.3.5.3 Starter signals start of race by dropping raised free hand as start pistol is fired. - 6.1.4 Maximum effort rule will not be applied to events that have a semi-final and a final. - 6.1.5 The starter shall position himself/herself in front of the start line in such a way that he/she is clearly visible and distinguishable as the starter to all skaters starting the race. - 6.1.6 Races shall not start until the gun is fired.
-Skaters making two false starts shall be disqualified. - 6.1.7 The number of skaters at the start - 6.1.7.1 For ice surfaces less than 30 meters by 60 meters. the maximum number of skaters on the start line is: - 6.1.7.1.1 four skaters for distances of 500 meters or less - 6.1.7.1.2 five skaters for distances greater than 500 meters and less than 1000 meters - 6.1.7.1.3 six skaters for distances 1000 meters and longer - 6.1.7.2 For ice surfaces that are 30 meters by 60 meters or larger, the maximum number of skaters on the start line is: - 6.1.7.2.1 four skaters for distances of 500 meters or less - 6.1.7.2.2 five skaters for distances greater than 500 meters and less than 777 meters - 6.1.7.2.3 six skaters for distances 777 meters and longer - 6.1.7.3 Modifications to the number of skaters on line will be announced as required for race efficiency and/or safety by the race officials, at the Coaches meeting prior to the competition.

-- 6.1.7.4 If a division consists of more skaters than the race distance allows on the line, then two division semi final heats and two finals will be raced. - 6.1.7.5 The Chief Referee may after consultation with the Competition Director, reduce the number of skaters competing in any heat to insure a safe conduct of the race.
+- 7.1.7 Races shall not start until the gun is fired.
+Skaters making two false starts shall be disqualified. - 7.1.8 The number of skaters at the start - 7.1.8.1 For ice surfaces less than 30 meters by 60 meters. the maximum number of skaters on the start line is: - 7.1.8.1.1 four skaters for distances of 500 meters or less - 7.1.8.1.2 five skaters for distances greater than 500 meters and less than 1000 meters - 7.1.8.1.3 six skaters for distances 1000 meters and longer - 7.1.8.2 For ice surfaces that are 30 meters by 60 meters or larger, the maximum number of skaters on the start line is: - 7.1.8.2.1 four skaters for distances of 500 meters or less - 7.1.8.2.2 five skaters for distances greater than 500 meters and less than 777 meters - 7.1.8.2.3 six skaters for distances 777 meters and longer - 7.1.8.3 Modifications to the number of skaters on line will be announced as required for race efficiency and/or safety by the race officials, at the Coaches meeting prior to the competition. - 7.1.8.4 If a division consists of more skaters than the race distance allows on the line, then two division semifinal heats and two finals will be raced. - 7.1.8.5 The Chief Referee may after consultation with the Competition Director, reduce the number of skaters competing in any heat to insure a safe conduct of the race. - 7.1.9 Starting Order - 7.1.9.1 The skaters' order of start shall be determined by preliminary time rankings.
+Skaters shall be ranked by fastest to slowest time in their respective division preliminaries. - 7.1.9.2 Semi Final Heat #1 will be composed of skaters ranked 1, 4, 5, 8.
+Semi Final Heat #2 will be composed of skaters ranked 2, 3, 6, 7. - 7.1.10 Qualifying for Finals - 7.1.10.1 Qualifications for the Finals will be determined by the number of finalists allowed by distance on the line.

-6.1.8 Starting Order

-- 6.1.8.1 The skaters' order of start shall be determined by preliminary time rankings.
-Skaters shall be ranked by fastest to slowest time in their respective division preliminaries. - 6.1.8.2 Semi Final Heat #1 will be composed of skaters ranked 1, 4, 5, 8.
-Semi Final Heat #2 will be composed of skaters ranked 2, 3, 6, 7.

-6.1.9 Qualifying for Finals

-6.1.9.1 Qualifications for the Finals will be determined by the number of finalists allowed by distance on the line.
 Example: In a race where 5 skaters are allowed in the final, the top two finishers plus the fastest 3rd from the semi final heats would advance to the "A" Final to determine 1st through 5th place.
-Skaters not advancing to the "A" Final would skate the "B" final which would determine the final placing beyond 5th place.

-6.1.10 Starting Positions

-6.1.10.1 Skaters' position on the start line will be determined by a random draw of start position numbers by the skaters in a particular heat/division.
+Skaters not advancing to the "A" Final would skate the "B" final which would determine the final placing beyond 5th place. - 7.1.11 Starting Positions - 7.1.11.1 Skaters' position on the start line will be determined by a random draw of start position numbers by the skaters in a particular heat/division.
 The skater drawing number one (1) shall be assigned the starting position toward the end of the start line furthest from the rink barrier.
 The skater drawing number two (2) shall be assigned the starting position immediately to the right of the skater drawing number one (1).
-Starting positions three (3), four (4), and five (5) shall similarly take starting positions to the right, with the skater drawing the highest start position number for that particular heat/division assigned the start position toward the end of the start line closest the rink barrier.
+Starting positions three (3), four (4), and five (5) shall similarly take starting positions to the right, with the skater drawing the highest start position number for that particular heat/division assigned the start position toward the end of the start position toward the end of the start position toward the rink barrier.

-6.1.11 Performance Discrepancy - Maximum Effort
+7.1.12 Performance Discrepancy - Maximum Effort